 - Hone a message focused on developing demand for these newly available funds by residents and owners in affordable housing

 - Develop resources and guides for the expenditures of such funds

-The second component of the Citi Innovations work, headed by NHT-Enterprise in partnership with Capital Area Asset Builders (CAAB), is to promote greater financial stability in affordable housing communities.
+The second component of the Citi Innovations work, headed by NHT Communities in partnership with Capital Area Asset Builders (CAAB), is to promote greater financial stability in affordable housing communities.
 We know that energy costs and potential utility cut-offs are a significant burden on low income residents.
 If we lower those energy costs by retrofitting their homes, how can we assure that these savings are productively invested?
 CAAB conducts financial capability training for property managers, program coordinators, and social workers supporting residents in multifamily housing.
 This training is designed to work “upstream” to provide front-line workers with the tools and resources needed to help low-income families:

 - Access resources to prevent utility cut-off;